 When you hear about stretch film, you only hear about the positives: the damage prevention, cost savings, etc. But, have you thought out how environmental factors may effect your load?
 What if you’re shipping something sensitive and it’s exposed to environmental changes?

-BEVERAGE INDUSTRY PACKAGING: Because of high temperatures and too much condensation, branded labels on bottles can be damaged when wrapped with standard stretch wrap on pallets.
+BEVERAGE INDUSTRY PACKAGING: Because of high temperatures and too much condensation, branded labels on bottles can be damaged when wrapped with standard stretch film on pallets.

-When is it time to try a new type of stretch wrap?
+When is it time to try a new type of stretch film?

 A manufacturer of bottled ciders learned the hard way about the pain of condensation and it’s potential damage it can cause to products.